-The candidates failing to file the pre-primary, second quarter and the pre-general reports have been assessed civil penalties by the Registry and will be ineligible to qualify for election until the reports are filed and the civil penalties are paid.
-Final actions on the candidates that failed to file fourth quarter reports are still pending.
+The candidates failing to file campaign financial disclosure reports have been or may be assessed civil penalties by the Registry.
+Candidates are ineligible to qualify for any future state or local election until the reports are filed and the civil penalties are paid.